Turn Toward Your Partner by Being a Better Listener in Marriage

 Instead, try asking, “If you had all the money in the world, what would your dream house be like?”
 Asking this sort of question, you’ll find out something entirely different about your partner.

-Open-ended questions have stories for answers—and layers of meaning within those answers that can help you understand the heart of who your partner is.
+Listening is facilitated by open-ended questions.
+Open-ended questions invite stories for answers—and layers of meaning within those answers that can help you understand the heart of who your partner is.

 Asking an open-ended question is a key way to be a better listener in marriage.
 It shows genuine interest in your partner’s life and inner world.
 But it’s important to remember the answer!
 The idea is to take the time to ask and get to know someone more deeply.
 Genuine curiosity is important in becoming a better listener in marriage.